Aberdeen local, Fraser Gill, gives the rundown on the best things to see in Aberdeen…if you love the great outdoors.

-However, to help you choose, I’ve put together the top 6 attractions that I think you should check out when in Aberdeen.
+However, to help you choose, I’ve put together the top six attractions that I think you should check out when in Aberdeen.
 And, all these places and things to see in Aberdeen are only in the great outdoors.
 Get ready for a breath of fresh air.

 For our first attraction, we are heading to one of the best places to see near Aberdeen.
-We’ll journey south of Aberdeen near Stonehaven to the jaw-dropping castle ruins of Dunnottar.
+We’ll journey south of Aberdeen, near Stonehaven, to the jaw-dropping castle ruins of Dunnottar.

 Standing high above the North Sea, Dunnottar castle is a real spectacle and one of Aberdeenshire’s most cherished viewpoints.
 The Medieval Castle is enriched with history, being attacked by Vikings, visited by Mary Queen of Scots, and the Scottish crown jewels were even hidden within the castle.

 Dunnottar’s influence isn’t lost in the past either, with Daniel Radcliffe and James McAvoy filming parts of the movie Frankenstein at the castle.
 In addition, it has even been said to have inspired Disney’s Brave.
 Now that will go down well with the kids (or adults) in the family!

 The castle is easily accessible with a car park nearby.
 It is just a short walk inland and down some steps then you have arrived!
 Prepare for a photographer’s paradise and a wonderful day out.

 Donated by Miss Duthie in the 1880s, our next attraction Duthie Park is situated just south of Aberdeen city centre.
 The looping circuit within the 44-acre park makes it a great spot for runners, cyclists, and dog walkers.